-In purchasing this template, you are permitted to copy and use it in educational and non-commercial settings only if you leave the branding and copyright notices in place.
-ALNS’ resources are registered with Australia’s Copyright Agency Limited so this permission extends to government-recognised teaching institutions.
-In purchasing this resource, you are not permitted to distribute it freely to your wider networks.
+In purchasing this template, you may copy and use it in educational and non-commercial settings only if you leave the branding and copyright notices in place.
+ALNS’ resources are registered with Australia’s Copyright Agency Limited.
+This permission extends to government-recognised teaching institutions.
+You are not permitted to distribute it freely to your wider networks.
 The terms and conditions for downloading, using and modifying this document can be found here.

 All the best with your teaching!